aiidateam/aiida-core/docs/source/reference/core_plugins.rst

 Common plugins to AiiDA core
 ============================

-..
-Non domain-specific plugins

-.. aiida-shell
-.. aiida-workgraph

-.. aiida-submission-controller
-.. aiida-hyperqueue

-.. aiida-project
-.. aiida-code-registry

-.. aiida-plugin-cutter
-.. aiida-pythonjob

-This page lists common non domain-specific AiiDA plugins that extend the core functionality.
+This page lists common AiiDA plugins which are not specific to any research domain, but extend the core functionality.

 .. grid:: 1 2 2 4
    :gutter: 3